82d70b32w/kissy/README.md

 ![Kissy terminal](https://i.postimg.cc/1RNFRP5F/kissy.jpg "kissy terminal")

 ## About
-Kissy was created primarily because of the problem of finding for myself an emulator for X with _quality font rendering_ like Alacritty and ability to display images like Kitty.
-There it is.
+Kissy was created primarily because of the problem of finding an emulator for X with _quality font rendering_ and ability to display images like Kitty.
+So, there it is.
 Based on st 0.8.4.

 I don't use Xorg anymore, so I don't think there will be any changes.
-If you value hardware acceleration, possibly lowest resource usage, integrated tabs, then you better take a look at Wezterm.
+If you value hardware acceleration, possibly lowest resource usage, integrated tabs, then you better take a look at Wezterm or other no non-sense emulators like foot.

 ## Features
 - **Different name**, don't have to overwrite st